Embird Embroidery Software

 Plant sprouts growing from the lettering core

-17. Because of the limited number of sprout generations the sprouts do not extend to the contour of the mesh object and they roughly follow the shape of lettering
+17. Because of the limited number of sprout generations, the sprouts do not extend to the contour of the mesh object, and they roughly follow the shape of the lettering.

-18. If lettering is thick, the sprouts may appear also inside of the letters.
-This is not true with above example as letters are thin and there is no space for the sprouts inside them
+18. If the lettering is bold, the sprouts may also appear inside the letters.
+This is not the case in the example above, as the letters are thin and there is no space for the sprouts inside them.

 Note